racket/racket/build.md

-With an in-place build, you can edit packages within `"pkgs"` directly or update those packages with `git pull` plus `raco setup`, since the packages are installed with the equivalent of `raco pkg install -i –static-link <path>`.
+With an in-place build, you can edit packages within `"pkgs"` directly or update those packages with `git pull` plus `raco setup`, since the packages are installed with the equivalent of `raco pkg install -i --static-link <path>`.

-Instead of actually using `raco pkg install –static-link ...`, the `pkgs-catalog` makefile target creates a catalog that points to the packages in `"pkgs"`, and the catalog indicates that the packages are to be installed as links.
+Instead of actually using `raco pkg install --static-link ...`, the `pkgs-catalog` makefile target creates a catalog that points to the packages in `"pkgs"`, and the catalog indicates that the packages are to be installed as links.
 The `pkgs-catalog` target further configures the